ZnSt/GoIT_Practise1/README.md

-# Module 6 Lesson 1.2
+# Module 7 lesson_1_3

+Redux Async with createAsyncThunk and createSlice;